Skip to main content

 Drawing on both governance and practical leadership experience, Manuel will explore what separates effective alumni organisations from those that struggle with execution.
 His session will focus on committee structures, role clarity, succession planning, accountability, leadership, and balancing volunteer governance with operational delivery - providing delegates with practical strategies to strengthen committee effectiveness and long-term sustainability.

-In this session, we will share practical insight into sponsorship strategy, commercial partnerships, business alliances, and advertising opportunities, helping delegates understand how alumni organisations can create sustainable income beyond memberships and donations while maintaining credibility and community trust.
+Grant specialises in helping organisations better understand the value of their networks, audiences, events, and communication platforms.
+In this session, he will share practical insight into sponsorship strategy, commercial partnerships, business alliances, and advertising opportunities, helping delegates understand how alumni organisations can create sustainable income beyond memberships and donations while maintaining credibility and community trust.

 Accessing International Donations